IÉ 22000 Class: Models

-Model railways

-Irish manufacturer Irish Railway Models announced a 22000 Class model in October 2022 as their first DMU and it is due for release in 2024.
+Irish Railway Models announced an 00 gauge model of the 22000 Class in October 2022.

 Accidents and incidents

 In January 2012, Set 22033 was damaged in Athenry during an incident.
 It was hauled back to Laois Train Care Depot by IE 071 Class Loco 076.

 On 17 July 2018, unit 22016 was involved in an incident at Laois Train Care Depot when the set collided with the buffers.
-The set was minorly damaged.
+The set sustained minor damage.

 On 29 June 2024, the 21.28 from Belfast Lanyon Place to Dublin Connolly operated by IE 22000 Class DMU 22037 was damaged outside Drogheda due to a deer strike.
 The set eventually made it to Dublin and was reinstated in service the following morning.

-On 10 February 2025, unit 22039 was damaged when it collided with a Timber Train in Westport.
-One of the DM cars (22139) was badly damaged in the incident.
+On 10 February 2025, unit 22039 collided with a Timber Train in Westport.
+One of the DM cars (22139) was badly damaged.

 On 7 May 2025, unit 22036 was involved in a deer strike near Dundalk while working the 05.50 Dublin to Belfast train.
 The set was terminated at Dundalk and returned empty to Dublin and picked up the diagram the next day.

+On 8 April 2026, unit 22351 caught fire while working the 12.45pm service from Dublin to Westport, forcing passengers to detrain 15 kilometres from Roscommon town.
+No passengers or Irish Rail staff were injured.

+On 3 September 2026 at approximately 15:50 hours, 22026 was involved in a collision with a tractor at level crossing XA008 between Portarlington and Tullamore while operating the A806 service from Dublin Heuston to Westport.
+22000 class set 26 was then brought to Tullamore where passengers disembared unharmed.

+On 3 September 2026 at approximately 20:45 hours, 22019 was involved in a serious collision with a road vehicle at level crossing XM160 (Kiltybo) near Ballyhaunis while operating the A808 service from Dublin Heuston to Westport, resulting in a overnight and morning line closure.
+Tragically this incident resulted in the death of a child.
+No rail passengers were injured.